Legionella, an enemy not to be underestimated.

 Legionella is a genus of bacteria that proliferate in water, favoured by the presence of biofilm, stagnation, and critical temperatures.
 They are found in both natural environments and, more significantly, in artificial systems, where the risk of contagion is higher.

-Legionella is an opportunistic pathogen responsible for both flu-like forms (Pontiac fever) with a benign course and the so-called Legionnaires’ Disease, a pneumonia with severe symptoms, with a fatality rate reaching 10-15%.
+Legionella is an opportunistic pathogen responsible for both flu-like forms (Pontiac fever), characterized by a benign course, and the so-called Legionnaires’ Disease, a pneumonia with severe symptomsand a fatality rate reaching 10-15% (up to 40% for nosocomial-aquored ones).

-Its danger is recognised by the World Health Organization (WHO) and the Ministry of Health, which have drafted specific guidelines for the correct prevention and control of Legionellosis risk.
+Its danger is recognised by the World Health Organization (WHO) and international Health organizations like ESGLI (ESCMID Study Group for Legionella Infections) , which have drafted specific guidelines for the correct prevention and control of Legionellosis risk.

 In which environments is Legionella present?

 Legionella prefers humid and temperate environments.
 It is ubiquitous in aquatic environments, both natural and artificial.
-Its proliferation is favoured by temperatures between 25°C and 50°C and in the presence of water stagnation, limestone or rust deposits, and biofilm.
-For this reason, water distribution systems, cold and hot sanitary water, showers and sinks, whirlpool baths, fountains, irrigation and misting systems, cooling towers, and industrial water circuits represent potentially at-risk contexts.
+Its proliferation is favoured by temperatures between 25°C and 50°C and in the presence of water stagnation, scale or rust deposits, and biofilm.
+For this reason, water distribution systems, cold and domestic hot water, showers and sinks, whirlpool baths, fountains, irrigation and misting systems, cooling towers, and industrial water circuits represent critical routes of exposures.

-Legionella can be present in any structure or building equipped with water distribution systems, cold and hot sanitary water, showers and sinks, whirlpool baths, fountains, irrigation and misting systems, cooling towers, and industrial water circuits.
+Legionella can be present in any structure or building equipped with water distribution systems, cold and domestic hot water, showers and sinks, whirlpool baths, fountains, irrigation and misting systems, cooling towers, and industrial water circuits.
 Each of these systems represents a critical point for the potential risk of contagion.
-Therefore, the presence of Legionella constitutes a serious risk for hospitals, healthcare and social care facilities, industries, businesses, hotels, condominiums, schools, etc.
+Therefore, the presence of Legionella constitutes a serious risk for hospitals, healthcare and social care facilities, industries, public and private offices, hotels, condominiums, schools, etc.

 In these and other structures, in the absence of an adequate risk assessment and a suitable water treatment system, it can be difficult, if not impossible, to keep the potential danger posed by the presence of Legionella under control.